SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 A multiline string literal is a fixed sequence of textual characters surrounded by three double quotes:

 ..
-Quote comes from "Alice's Adventures in Wonderland, which has been public domain as of 1907.
+Quote comes from "Alice's Adventures in Wonderland", which has been public domain as of 1907.

 .. testcode:: multiline-string-literals